TIRE DEALER TIPS FROM THE TIPSTER and/or C. Y. A. Insurance

 Never keep used tire inventory out in the open so you wont invite UV damage, hold rain water, attract rodents and insects and open yourself up to theft and vandalism.

 Any tires use in a stack attractions should be anchored or secured so under severe weather they cant be knocked down and/or roll into traffic.

 Some used tire dealers will actually display different type of tire damage from customers tires that were changed out to help educate awareness to other customers about the different things that can happen to their tires.

-Scrap tires for disposal should be collected daily and stored in an a specific area, truck or trailer and disposed of on a regular bases.
+Scrap tires for disposal should be collected daily and stored in an a specific area, truck or trailer and disposed of a on a regular bases.